-1 A version of this speech was delivered at the Maryland Bankers Association Annual Economic Outlook Forum in Linthicum, Maryland on January 9, 2009.
+1 A version of this speech was delivered at the annual meeting of the South Carolina Business & Industry Political Education Committee in Columbia, S.C., on January 13, 2009 and at the Maryland Bankers Association Annual Economic Outlook Forum in Linthicum, Md., on January 9, 2009.
 I am grateful to Roy Webb and John Weinberg for assistance in preparing this address.